RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>32</sup> And the multitude of them that believed were of one heart and of one soul: neither said any [of them] that ought of the things which he possessed was his own; but they had all things common.
 <sup>33</sup> And with great power gave the apostles witness of the resurrection of the Lord Jesus: and great grace was upon them all.
 <sup>34</sup> Neither was there any among them that lacked: for as many as were possessors of lands or houses sold them, and brought the prices of the things that were sold,
-<sup>35</sup> And laid [them] down at the apostles ’ feet: and distribution was made unto every man according as he had need .
+<sup>35</sup> And laid [them] down at the apostles ’ feet: and distribution was made unto every man according as he had need.
 <sup>36</sup> And Joses, who by the apostles was surnamed Barnabas, (which is, being interpreted, The son of consolation,) a Levite, [and] of the country of Cyprus,
 <sup>37</sup> Having land, sold [it], and brought the money, and laid [it] at the apostles ’ feet.
 ## Chapter 5